brittonlaroche/realm-IOT/README.md

 |<img src="./img/DHT11-Sensor.jpg">|

-The DHT11 temperature sensor needs to be connected to the Rasperry PI GPIO pin out array.
-To get an idea of what to do if this is your first time watch the following video: [DHT11 Raspery Pi Configurtaion](https://www.youtube.com/watch?v=GsG1OClojOk&feature=youtu.be)
+The DHT11 temperature sensor needs to be connected to the Raspberry PI GPIO pin out array.
+To get an idea of what to do if this is your first time watch the following video: [DHT11 Raspberry Pi Configurtaion](https://www.youtube.com/watch?v=GsG1OClojOk&feature=youtu.be)

 We will need to connect the DHT11 sensor to the right GPIO pins on the Raspberry Pi.
-To get a listing of your specific Rasperry pi and its GPIO pin configuration you can type "pinout" from the pi terminal.
-You will get a beatifully colored ASCII art map like the following:
+To get a listing of your specific Raspberry pi and its GPIO pin configuration you can type "pinout" from the pi terminal.
+You will get a beautifully colored ASCII art map like the following:

 |PI Board|GPIO Pins|
 |-------------|------------------|